christinereina/Wonka.solution/README.md

 dotnet watch run
 ```

 If you are running the script locally, it will open the project in your browser window and shift the focus from the terminal to the browser.
-If not, you can copy and paste this address to view
+If not, you can copy and paste this address to view:

 ```
 http://127.0.0.1:5000